-Still, if you have the money – it’ll probably be $257 round-trip – Amtrak is a good option.
-An Acela Express (they don’t call ‘em Metroliners anymore) will take about 2 hours and 15 minutes; a regular Northeast Regional about 2 hours and 45 minutes.
+Still, if you have the money – it’ll probably be $177 round-trip – Amtrak is a good option.
+An Acela Express (they don’t call ‘em Metroliners anymore) will be much more expensive, but it will take about 2 hours and 15 minutes; a regular Northeast Regional about 2 hours and 45 minutes.

 When you get to Baltimore’s Penn Station, pick up copies of the Baltimore Sun and the Washington Post.
 The Post is a great paper with a very good sports section, and as a holdover from the 1972-2004 era when D.C. had no MLB team of its own, it still covers the Orioles well.
 The Sun is only an okay paper, but its sports section is nearly as good as the Post's, and their coverage of their town's hometown baseball team rivals that of any paper in the country -- including the great coverage that The New York Times and Daily News give to the Yankees.